Igorot people: Ethnic groups by linguistic classification

 Different Igorot groups speak the Ilocano language as a lingua franca for better communication amongst their people because many Cordilleran languages have varying dialect continuums through different tribes and different localities.
 They also utilize the Ilocano language to communicate with ethnic Ilocanos and other non-Ilocano second-language speakers such as the Ibanags.
 Along with Ilocano, they also speak Tagalog and English as lingua francas.

 Genetic studies

-The Kan-Kankanaey (an Igorot subgroup from the Mountain Province of the Northern Philippines), and by extension other indigenous Cordillera groups, descend almost entirely from the ancient Austronesian expansion originating in Taiwan around 3000-2000 BCE.
+The Kankanaey (an Igorot ethnic group) from the Mountain Province of the Northern Philippines), and by extension other indigenous Cordillera groups, descend almost entirely from the ancient Austronesian expansion originating in Taiwan around 3000-2000 BC.
 ADMIXTURE analyses show their ancestry is remarkably homogeneous, with nearly 100% of their genetic makeup matching the "k6" component most closely shared with Taiwan's indigenous Ami and Atayal peoples.
 This genetic profile shows minimal admixture with other Asian populations over millennia.

 Igorot diaspora

 There are Igorot minorities outside their homeland.
 Outside the Cordillera Administrative Region, they reside in neighboring provinces of Ilocos region, Cagayan Valley, Central Luzon (particularly Nueva Ecija & Aurora), Metro Manila and Calabarzon, (where Igorot Village is located in Cainta, Rizal) and Bicol Region.

 In Visayas, Igorots also form minority communities in Aklan, Iloilo, Negros Occidental, Negros Oriental, Cebu, Siquijor, Bohol, Biliran and Leyte.

 Igorots are also found as a minority in several areas Mindanao, setting communities in Agusan del Norte, Tagum City, Davao City, Digos City (Igorot Village is also found in the mountainous area in the city), few other parts of Davao del Sur, Davao de Oro, North Cotabato, South Cotabato, Sultan Kudarat, Lanao del Norte and Bukidnon.
 Most of them are soldiers, policemen and government officials who are temporarily deployed in the area, but many have settled permanently as civilians retired from their posts and intermarried with the Mindanaoans of various ethnicities.
 There is an organization for Igorot residents of Mindanao.

 Igorots can also be found in other countries, mostly as overseas workers.